Mehtrick/bjoern/README.md

 Is basend on the ```Jvior Generator``` and wraps its functionality into a gradle plugin.
 The major task is called ```jvior``` which will generate the java classes based on your gradle-jvior-config.

+### Jvior Base Generator

+Project to share base functionality like configuration or file-filter for every generator

+### Jvior Doc Generator

+Generates documentations based on the jvior files.
+It uses apache freemarker as template engine.
+As default the generator will create asciidoc files.
+Other formats aren't supported yet.
+However you can create your own freemarker templates and configure them via gradle

 ## How to build

 ### Eclipse